 While both a licensed social worker and substance abuse counselor can provide mental health services, substance abuse counselors largely focus on helping clients through behavioral therapy and other forms of mental health treatment while social workers help clients form meaningful connections within communities of support.
 Additionally, while a person can operate within the scope of both jobs, the two occupations are not interchangeable.
 Generally, the role of a social worker is broader than the role of a counselor.

 Both paths require completion of a program and in some cases, licensure must also be obtained.
 These requirements are largely dependent on what state a person lives in.
 It may also depend on what your career goals are.
 If you are more interested in a concentrated area of practice, counseling would provide you with the tools and resources to focus on specific areas of interest.
 If you prefer an environment that allows you to work in a variety of settings and provides you with the flexibility to adapt to varying client needs, social work may grant you more freedom to explore that.
 Regardless of which path you choose to follow, the need for both substance abuse counselors and social workers is growing and demand is expected to continue trending upwards.
+To continue exploring the career, learn more about the skills needed to be a substance abuse counselor.

 Interested in becoming a substance abuse counselor?